junh1024/junh1024-Documents/Music/How to make (good) mixes.md

 Planning
 ---
+This guide covers constant BPM mixes.
+This is easiest to comprehend & manage.
+There are techniques to join songs of very different BPMs, they won't be covered here.
 You should have at least 2 albums worth of material to join, cuz you will be throwing some away.
 After you've analysed the BPM of your songs, take the average, throw away songs that are >=15% from the average.
 Then set the average as your project BPM in your DAW.
 After you finish your mix, you can take an average & set the BPM again (or use my "Get item BPM.py" weighted average script) to get a more appropriate average BPM, since presumably you've thrown out some songs.

 Note for REAPER: REAPER doesn't have the concept of a clip BPM (maybe other DAWs too), so use my "Set item BPM.py" in https://github.com/junh1024/Reaper-Surround , and see my [Reascript Python](https://github.com/junh1024/Reaper-Surround#reascript-python-setup-for-windows) guide.